ch0ripain/react-essentials/README.md

   );
 }
 ```
-> [!NOTE]
-> Props in React are immutable, meaning they cannot be changed by the component that receives them.
-This immutability promotes predictable behavior and encourages reusable components.
-If a component needs to update its output based on user interactions, it should manage its own state instead.

 ## 🔄 State 🔄
 State is a React hook that enables components to manage and display dynamic changes.
 You first define the initial state based on your requirements.
 To update the state, you utilize a function provided by the useState hook, allowing the component to re-render with new data.
+> [!NOTE]
+> State is local to the component that defines it, triggering re-renders to display updated data.
+To share state between components, lift it to a common ancestor and pass it as a prop.
+Always utilize the updater function when modifying state based on its previous value to maintain accuracy.

 ```javascript
 import { useState } from 'react';